World Photography Day – 19 August

-World Photography Day is celebrated so that people around the world can communicate and express their feelings through the art of photography while paying homage to the history of photography at the same time.
-In the modern day, the World Photography Day seeks to inspire photographers across the world to share their photographs with a simple purpose of sharing their world with the rest of the world.
+World Photography Day is celebrated so that people around the world can communicate and express their feelings, through the art of photography.
+While paying homage to the history of photography at the same time.
+In the modern day, the World Photography Day seeks to inspire photographers across the world.
+To share photographs with a simple purpose of sharing their world with the rest of the world.
 But the history of this day goes way back in history.

 Going back to the origin